Jamie Walker (footballer): Wigan Athletic

 Walker moved to Wigan Athletic for an undisclosed transfer fee in January 2018.

 In August 2018 he joined Peterborough United on loan.
 He scored his first goal for Peterborough in an EFL Trophy tie against MK Dons on 4 September 2018.
 Walker was however recalled by Wigan on 2 January 2019 having made 18 appearances for Peterborough.

 Heart of Midlothian

 Walker rejoined Hearts on 28 June 2019 on a three-year deal.
-He broke his leg in August 2019.
-He returned to first team training on the 28th of October.
+In August 2019, he broke his leg in a league cup match against Motherwell, returning to first team training on 28 October 2019.